chung-leong/react-seq/examples/transition/README.md

 We then wait 25 milliseconds to ensure that the DOM nodes are ready.
 There's probably a better way to do this.
 Using a timer happens to easy and reliable.
 I'm open to suggestion.

-After the brief pause we add "end" to the classname of the two div's:
+After this brief pause we add "end" to the class names of the two div's:

 ```js
       yield (